Other financial commitments in child maintenance cases

 Applying for a variation

-Either parent can apply for a variation at any time during the life of a child maintenance case but it will only be accepted on certain grounds and these differ depending on whether you are the paying parent (non-resident parent, 2003 scheme) or receiving parent (parent with care, 2003 scheme).
+Either parent can apply for a variation at any time during the life of a child maintenance case but it will only be accepted on certain grounds and these differ depending on whether you are the paying parent or receiving parent.

 The only reasons you can apply for a variation are set out below (they are included in child support law).
-For other changes of circumstances you may have to ask for a review or an appeal of the calculation.
+For other changes of circumstances you may have to ask for a mandatory reconsideration or an appeal of the calculation.

 Before applying for a variation, you need to think whether you have the proper reasons for doing so and whether CMS is going to agree to one.
 CMS will always consider the welfare of any child likely to be affected by any variation in payments.

-When a paying parent can apply for a variation
+When a paying parent can apply for variation

-If you are a paying parent (non-resident parent, 2003 scheme) you can ask for certain expenses, which reduce your gross income, to be taken into account.
-These are called “special expenses” and are for:
+If you are a paying parent you can ask for certain expenses, which reduce your gross income, to be taken into account.
+These are called 'special expenses' and are for:

 - the cost of keeping in regular contact with the child or children you pay child maintenance for – for example, the cost of fuel to travel between your home and the child’s home